The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 Improved gut health as a potential wellness bar benefit

-We've just been speaking to a gut health expert in Norway who's a real advocate of coffee and says you have to drink 4.50 to 1 litres of coffee a day to get the proper the amount of polyphenols to boost your gut health.
+We’ve just been speaking to a gut health expert in Norway who’s a real advocate of coffee and says you have to drink 4.50 to 1 litres of coffee a day to get the proper amount of polyphenols to boost your gut health.
+Wellness bars also tick all the right boxes for gut health by being low in calories, free from allergens, and providing natural prebiotics.

 So it started with that and then we wanted to improve it even further and we’re thinking well when do people drink coffee?
 Typically it’s in the morning, starting their day so they want to focus better.